brjdenis/VarianESAPI-EQD2Converter/README.md

 # EQD2/BED converter
-This script can be used to convert nominal dose distributions to EQD2 or BED dose distributions.
-It should used only for experimentation purposes.
+This script converts nominal dose distributions to EQD2 or BED dose distributions.
+It should be used only for experimentation purposes.

 ![image](image_asc2.png)